ThePywon/coerce/Schema.md

 <br/><br/><br/>

-# Description
+# Schema

-A function that returns a temp function to ceorce objects
+A function that returns a temporary function to ceorce objects
-The model used to coerce objects in the temp function is a parsed version of the passed object
+The model used to coerce objects in the temporary function is the parsed value of the parameter `obj`

 <br/>

 **Syntax:** &nbsp; `new Schema(obj)`

+> The lack of the `new` keyword may create unwanted behaviour

 |**Parameters**|**Types**|
 |-|-|